-The positive relationship between foreign debt and GDP growth we find is the opposite of what many others find for developing countries.
+The positive relationship between foreign debt and GDP growth we find is the opposite of what others find for developing countries.
 For example, \cite{pattillo2002external} finds that the effect of foreign debt on per capita growth is negative among average developing countries.
 Similarly, \cite{clements2003external} finds that high levels of debt can depress economic growth in low-income countries.
 Those findings are in line with debt overhang problems in low-income economies where a country's debt service burden to foreign lenders is so heavy that it creates disincentives to invest in the country \citep[see][]{krugman1988financing}.
-We differ from this line of literature in that 1) our sample covers a wide range of countries from low-income to high-income countries; 2) our IV approach controls for the incentives to invest in a country; and 3) our battery of controls such as regulatory quality and the government debt to GDP ratio accounts for the credibility of debtors.
-In other words, we control for unfavorable conditions in countries that suffer from debt overhang problems and analyze the effect of foreign debt on growth in a more general setup.
+We differ from this line of literature in that 1) our sample includes low-income as well as high-income countries; 2) our IV approach controls for the incentives to invest in a country; and 3) our battery of controls such as regulatory quality and the government debt to GDP ratio accounts for the credibility of debtors.
+In other words, we control for unfavorable conditions in countries that suffer from debt overhang problems to analyze the effect of foreign debt on growth.

 Our work may also be contrasted with the literature that finds a negative relationship between public debt and growth \citep[see][]{reinhart2010growth}.
 Examining different samples of countries and periods, most works in the literature confirm a negative relationship between debt and growth \citep[see][for a survey]{reinhart2012public}.
 Our work differs from them as our main independent variable is foreign debt, i.e., debt that a country owes to foreigners (both public and private entities).
 Given home bias as in \cite{feldstein1979domestic} foreigners are more responsive to shocks in international capital markets than domestic residents are.
-In other words, investors are more selective when investing internationally than domestically, and therefore issuing debt domestically is fundamentally different from issuing debt internationally.
+In other words, international investors are more selective than domestic ones, and therefore issuing debt domestically is fundamentally different from issuing debt internationally.
 Those differences, which we capture implicitly through our controls and IV approach, must be responsible for the positive relationship between foreign debt and growth.